LukeShu/leaguer/doc/Sprint3-Retrospective.md

 list of alerts, in the navigation bar of the recieving users.
 The alerts icon appeared only when there is a new alert.

 # Implemented but not working well

 ## Expand Peer Evaluation (#peer-expansion)

-We created scoring modules for users to select the preferred scoring method and preferred peer evaluation for users to choose from when creating a tournament.
-The peer evaluation modules calculate the score correctly but do not grab the statistics from the submission forms.
-The skeletons for three such scoring methods namely, winnerTakesAll, FibonacciPeerWithBlowout, MarginalPeer, have been created.
-The for MarginalPeer we do not have a view but we do have the methods that would calculate the score provided the stats are in the database.
-For WinnerTakesAll and FibonacciWithPeerBlowout we do have views and data being collected from the interface and used to calculate score.
+We created scoring modules for users to select the preferred scoring method, including options for peer review, during tournament creation.
+We created three scoring modules: winnerTakesAll, FibonacciPeerWithBlowout, and MarginalPeer, two of which work.
+Since winnerTakesAll and FibonacciPeerWithBlowout demonstrated the extremes, the testing of MarginalPeer was considered low priority.
+As a whole the scoring modules' interface, outlined in the 4S-Module README for scoring was designed much better than than our implementations were able to show off by the end of the sprint.

 ## Remote Game UserNames (#remote_user)

-The idea behind remote usernames is that a Leaguer user would be able to add a username from another online service to our database (such as add their riot username to our database) so that information from that outer source could be used in our tournament statistics.
-This is constructed by adding a reference to the user to the remote_username column of the SQL database and giving it a value.
-This value is a hash that can contain any sort of information needed.
+Project Leaguer stores for each user and game-type a reference to a remote username.
+This allows a user to register her accounts with the system and for API requests to be completed for a registered game-type.
+The interface for this was only partially completed, and being integrated into a player's profile page directly, it only allowed registration of League of Legends remote usernames.

 ## Project Leaguer Logo (#logo))

-The point of the Leaguer logo is to set a definitive symbol for our product.
-The current logo is a rough draft and will more than likely not be truly done for some time if ever.
-For now, we have a decent looking logo and are planning on placing it into the product documents.
-Other than that, this is not yet complete.

-## More types of seeded settings (#seed)

-The idea behind the seeding settings is have different methods of team creation.
-The seeding methods we have currently are:
-	I.  Early bird
-		- Which is the method of creating a team based on who joins the tournament first.
-So if there are five players per team, then the first five players to join the tournament would be on team one and so on.

-	II.
-Random
-		- Which will take an array of the players and shuffle them, as to randomize their order, and then place them in teams based on the maximum team size.
-So the first five in team one, the next five in team two, and so on.

-	III.
-Fair Ranked
-		- Which will place users of a tournament into teams based on their skill level.
-This will ensure the five best players of a tournament are not on the same team, as to allow fair gameplay.

-Early bird and random seeding are  completed, but fair ranked has yet to be done.
+While a suitable logo was created, it was deemed too unprofessional for use by the project at this time.
+The search for a more amicable logo remains underway.

 ## Tournament preference interface (#tourn-prefer)

-Tournament Settings are handled correctly and securely, the permission system is robust enough to handle custom preferences, and the database structure exists to handle them, even the icons for adding them were created, however, the interface for adding them was deemed low priority for this sprint in comparison to the lib modules and permissions overhauls.
+Tournament Settings are handled correctly and securely, the permission system is robust enough to handle custom preferences, the database structure exists to handle them, and even the icons for adding them were created, however, the interface for adding them was deemed low priority for this sprint in comparison to the lib modules and permissions overhauls.

 # Not implemented

 TODO

+giat
 # How to improve

 TODO